DFE-Digital/early-careers-framework/app/views/lead_providers/guidance/index.md

 Information about deprecations (for instance attributes/endpoints that will be modified/removed) will be included in the API response through a ‘Warning’ header.

-We will update our [release notes](./release-notes) with all breaking and non-breaking changes.

 ## Testing

 To get familiar with our system and perform testing, you can use [our sandbox environment](https://ecf-sandbox.london.cloudapps.digital).